-WOOT is sponsoring a number of trips during Fall Break weekend (Oct.
-7-10, 2021).
-These outdoor adventures are designed for new incoming students (first-year or new transfers) to get out into the wilderness with fellow Whitties—and there are options for everyone, no matter your experience or skill level.
+Introduced in Fall 2021, the Whitman Outdoor Orientation Trips (WOOT) Program offers outdoor adventures designed for new incoming students (first-year or new transfers) to get out into the wilderness with fellow Whitties over October Break.
+There are options for everyone, no matter your experience or skill level.

 An Experience You’ll Long Remember